-Alzheimer’s and Creutzfeldt Jakob (CJD) are the common diagnoses when the primary symptom is dementia.
+Alzheimer’s disease and CJD are the common diagnoses when the primary symptom is dementia.
 Parkinson’s disease is the common diagnoses when the primary symptom is a movement disorder.
 Some victims exhibit both symptoms.

 Parkinson’s disease is the second most common diagnosis in the prion spectrum.
 It’s estimated that between 7-10 million people around the world have Parkinson’s disease today.